 At the same time, in the case of Flying Blue I also find myself consistently making bookings through them, and I’d much rather do so with a 25% bonus than not.

 So while I usually don’t recommend speculatively transferring points, I’m tempted to do so in this situation, since I feel like I’ll find myself redeeming those miles over the coming months.
+I guess I need to make up my mind, since I only have one day remaining to do so.

 Do you plan on transferring Amex points to Flying Blue with a 25% bonus?